 Research in this area ranges from algebraic topics such as semigroups and groups (finite, profinite, or general) to mathematical models used in computer science, namely various flavors of automata and formal languages.
 Current work aims not only to contribute to the theories of each of the topics but also to explore the connections between them, with applications in both directions.

 The beginning of the area of semigroups, automata and languages (SAL) at CMUP can be traced back to 1987, when Jorge Almeida joined the Pure Mathematics Department at the Faculty of Sciences of the University of Porto.
 His pioneering work on the profinite approach to finite semigroup theory, which was then starting to flourish, eventually earned him and his school wide international recognition.
-Several of his doctoral students, including the current Director of CMUP, not only contributed significantly to the area but also eventually proved their autonomy by pursuing different branches of Mathematics.
+Several of his doctoral students not only contributed significantly to the area but also eventually proved their autonomy by pursuing different branches of Mathematics.
 This reflects, in part, the interaction with other areas of Mathematics that Jorge Almeida has always sought, among which deserve particular mention universal algebra, profinite group theory, and symbolic dynamics.